 Medicare’s leadership in payment innovation was spurred by the creation of the Center for Medicare & Medicaid Innovation, simply known as the Innovation Center.
 Created under the Affordable Care Act, the center was originally designed to harness the purchasing power of the Medicare and Medicaid programs to drive delivery system reform and payment innovation across the country.
 In its early years, it funded a wide array of pilot projects to redesign payment and delivery systems, often involving commercial and government payers.

 Today, the center is a hub of information and resources on payment and delivery reforms grouped into seven categories.
-Two of those – bundled payments and paying for high–value primary care – are highlighted below.
+Two of those – bundled payments and paying for advanced primary care – are highlighted below.

 Charging a flat fee for a set of health care services – or “bundled payments” – is one of the strategies The Alliance uses to control rising health care costs.

 The Centers for Medicare & Medicaid (CMS) first began testing the use of bundled payments to cover specific episodes of care over 10 years ago under the Acute Care Episode Demonstration.
 Under this approach to value-based reimbursement, flat payments were offered for 28 different cardiac and orthopedic procedures.
 The Bundled Payments for Care Improvement initiative followed in 2013, and then the Comprehensive Care for Joint Replacement bundled payment program in 2016.